beowulf-rohan/go-url-shortner/readme.md

 # URL Shortener Application

-This application provides a Dockerized URL Shortener service with APIs for creating and retrieving shortened URLs.
+This application provides a Dockerized URL Shortener service built using Go Lang, ElasticSearch, Redis, and the Go-Gin framework.
+It includes APIs for creating and retrieving shortened URLs.
 The instructions below guide you on setting up the application and using its APIs.

 ---